“The new MacBook Pro 15 is a minor refresh to a laptop that needs a reboot.”

 - Core i9 performance is limited

-Apple wants to win back its pro audience.
+Apple wants to win back its pro audience and make one of the best laptops.
 Whether it’s bringing back the upgradeable cheese grater Mac Pro or the Intel Core i9 processor to the MacBook Pro, the company seems determined to right its wrongs.

 That backfired in last year’s implementation of the Core i9.
 Upon release, it severely throttled the performance of that monster chip — to the point where it was no faster than the Core i7 version.
 Now, Apple has pushed out its 2019 update, which includes an option for the even faster 9th-gen Intel Core i9.
 That’s eight cores and a boost clock of 5GHz the 15-inch MacBook Pro’s thin chassis.

 Has Apple fixed the MacBook Pro 15’s design flaws, or is it just a repeat of last year?

 We’re on year four of this design, which was first introduced in 2016.
 A few years separating new laptop designs isn’t a big deal, but the current MacBook Pro wasn’t that impressive at launch.
 It’s even less impressive now.

 At launch, we bemoaned the low-travel keyboard that felt like typing on a block of wood.
 We questioned the decision to limit port selection to only USB-C. And most of all, we didn’t want to touch the Touch Bar.
 None of these choices have aged as well as Apple hoped, and even the company’s fans have come to terms with the Pro’s problems.